Cyfrin/Updraft/src/routes/get-started/best-practices/+page.md

 ## Discussions

-- Inside the GitHub repository, there is a <a href="https://github.com/Cyfrin/web3education.dev/discussions" target="_blank" style="color: blue; text-decoration: underline;"> Discussions </a> tab where you can ask questions and interact with fellow students and members.
+- Inside the GitHub repository, there is a [Discussions](https://github.com/Cyfrin/foundry-full-course-f23/discussions) tab where you can ask questions and interact with fellow students and members.

 ## Course Tips